jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 ## Subscription Lifecycle

-Like most things a billing subscription has a well defined lifecycle, from "creation" to "unsubscribing".
+Like most things a billing subscription has a well-defined lifecycle, from "creation" to "unsubscribing".

 ### Creating Subscriptions